International Affairs Committee

 How can we bring Japan's superior drug discovery capabilities to patients around the world?
 There are numerous challenges on the road to this goal, including pharmaceutical regulations and healthcare finances in each country, as well as the increasingly complex international situation.
-The International Committee plays the role of a hub connecting the world and the Japanese pharmaceutical industry.
-We asked Chairman Nobuo Murakami about the future vision of the committee, which has the great mission of contributing to global health.
+The International Affairs Committee plays the role of a hub connecting the world and the Japanese pharmaceutical industry.
+We interviewed Chairperson Nobuo Murakami about the future vision of the International Committee, which has the great mission of contributing to global health.

 Strengthening Global Presence through Advocacy